-ANSWER: No, The instructor will write the script and send it out to the cast (those who took the class) on Friday night.
+ANSWER: No. There will be opportunities after the class (on the Friday night before filming) for everyone to throw in ideas and suggestions.
+But due to time considerations, the instructor will write the script and send it out to the cast (those who took the class) on Friday night.
 (Filming will take place all-day Saturday) We’ve found this works best, because it’s actually harder to write a film under intense deadline pressure, with a bunch of different people working on it.

-- QUESTION: What will our genre be?
-(What will the film be about?)
+- QUESTION: What will the film be about?

 - QUESTION: Will we all edit the movie together?

 ANSWER: No, that would be impossible.
 (Most editing for 48 hour films ends up being done in the middle of the night!)
 The focus of the class is on training and upgrading students’ acting skills, as preparation to give a great acting performance in a 48 hour film.